Testing the Development Environment with Podman¶

 podman run -it --rm mkdocs-devcontainer

-This will start the container and drop you into a bash
+This will start the container and drop you into a bash shell.
+From there, you can test:

 - Python: Run

-to verify Python is installed. - Conda: Run
+python3 --versionto verify Python is installed. - Conda: Run

-to verify Conda is installed. - MkDocs: Run
+conda --versionto verify Conda is installed. - MkDocs: Run

-to verify MkDocs is installed. - mkdocs-material: Run
+mkdocs --versionto verify MkDocs is installed. - mkdocs-material: Run

-pip show mkdocs-material
+pip show mkdocs-materialto verify

 3. Using the Devcontainer in Windows Terminal App¶